 Say hello to our art education team!
 These wonderful artists are passionate and experienced in their respective fields.
-Click on each headshot to learn a little more about the instructor’s background and artistic interests!
+Click on each headshot to learn more about each team member’s background and artistic expertise!

 Meet Our Instructors